Reiuiji/ECE368-Lab/README.md

 ### license

-The course material presented are available under the Creative Commons Attribution NonCommercial ShareAlike (CC-NC-SA) license (http://www.tldrlegal.com/l/CC-NC-SA). <-- Subject to change
+The course material presented are available under the MIT License.